abbr/NodeSSPI/README.md

 ## Caveats
   * NodeSSPI is still early in development.
 Microsoft provides a number of SSPI [packages](http://msdn.microsoft.com/en-us/library/windows/desktop/aa380502(v=vs.85).aspx).
 So far only NTLM and Negotiate have been tested.
   * All WinAPI calls including SSPI authentication and group retrievals are performed synchronously, during which Node.js thread is blocked while the server is communicating with the domain controler.
-Therefore the package could impact performance.
+Therefore there is potential performance impact.

 ## Installation
 Prerequisites: Except on a few [ platforms + V8 version combinations](https://github.com/abbr/NodeSSPI-bin) where binary distribution is included, NodeSSPI uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).
 You may also need to [update npm's bundled node gyp](https://github.com/TooTallNate/node-gyp/wiki/Updating-npm's-bundled-node-gyp).